Mitsunee/fgo-timers/docs/data/events.md

         servants: # optional Array of IDs of related Servants
         ces: # optional Array of IDs of related CEs
         items: # optional Array of IDs of related Items
+    ends: # optional end date (if different from event end time),
+    icon: # optional path to icon
 ```

 ### Summoning Banners